aep50-2/AEP50-2.github.io/README.md

 1. Request access to the repository by contacting Jason Hawkins: jason.hawkins@mail.utoronto.ca
 2. Once access is provided, there are two methods you can employ to make changes to the website:
   a.
 Make changes directly online by adding/editing the file of interest.
 See: https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository for more details.
   b.
 Create a local copy of the repository on your computer, make changes there, and push those changes to the repository changes to the repository for review.
 The changes will be reviewed by the website adminstrator.
+Alternatively, you can send a text document and files to Jason Hawkins (jason.hawkins@mail.utoronto.ca) to have them uploaded to the website/make changes to existing pages.

 ## Website Structure
 The website is structured as follows: